-- Truck traffic buffering by providing specific information to avoid traffic jams. - Traffic light prioritization for different active mobility users and trucks - P+R information for drivers on the highway. • - Traffic Management Portal to monitor & analyse KPI's for (i)VRIs
+- Truck traffic buffering by providing specific information to avoid traffic jams. - Traffic light prioritization for different active mobility users and trucks - P+R information for drivers on the highway. - Traffic Management Portal to monitor & analyse KPI's for (i)VRIs

-This service will be made available and tested in Antwerp and on the indicated sections of the TEN-T road network.
-Traffic Light prioritization will be made available in Helmond.
-Information will be made available for truck and private drivers.
+The second and fourth service will be made available and tested in Antwerp and on the indicated sections of the TEN-T road network.
+Information will be made available for truck and private drivers (including bicycles).
+The first and third service will not be deployed but will be explored conceptually.

-- Tractebel Engineering (private) •
+- Tractebel Engineering (private)

 - City of Antwerp

 - City of Helmond

 - Lantis/BAM

+- Yunex